 Letter of Credit Monetization Cost

-Letter of credit monetization, or discounting, is never free money.
-When you convert a confirmed letter of credit into immediate cash, you pay a mix of discount margin, bank fees, legal costs, and advisory charges.
-Anyone presenting monetization as a simple “1 or 2 percent flat” is omitting most of the pricing stack or describing a structure that will not clear in a regulated bank.
+Letter of credit monetization, also called discounting, is not free money.
+When you convert a confirmed letter of credit into immediate cash, you pay a mix of discount margin, bank fees, document handling charges, legal costs, and advisory charges.
+Anyone selling monetization as a simple “1 or 2 percent flat” is usually ignoring most of the pricing stack or describing a structure that will not clear inside a real credit process.
+If you want the baseline mechanics first, read how LC monetization works and when monetization is actually possible.

-Real letter of credit discounting cost is the discount rate on the tenor plus issuance and confirmation fees, bank charges, and advisory or success fees.
-The effective annual cost often sits in a single digit to low double digit range, depending on risk, tenor, structure, and jurisdiction.
+Real letter of credit discounting cost is the discount rate applied for the remaining tenor plus issuance and confirmation fees, bank charges, and advisory or success fees.
+The effective annual cost often lands in a single digit to low double digit range, depending on bank acceptability, tenor, structure, documentation quality, and jurisdiction.

 What Letter of Credit Monetization Actually Means

-Monetization or discounting means a bank or financial institution advances cash today against the future payment obligation under a documentary letter of credit or a standby letter of credit.
-Instead of waiting 60, 90, or 180 days for maturity, you receive funds at sight.
-The discounter gets paid later when the issuing or confirming bank settles the letter of credit at maturity, and keeps the margin and fees as compensation for risk and time value of money.
+Monetization or discounting means a bank or finance provider advances cash today against the future payment obligation under a documentary letter of credit or a standby letter of credit.
+Instead of waiting 60, 90, or 180 days for maturity, you receive funds at sight, net of discount and charges.
+The discounter gets paid later when the issuing or confirming bank settles at maturity and keeps the margin and fees as compensation for time value and execution risk.

-The cost sits on top of the existing structure.
-You already pay the issuing bank for issuing the letter of credit and often a confirming bank for adding its confirmation.
-Monetization adds a further layer of pricing for early cash and additional credit risk.
+This cost sits on top of your underlying structure.
+You already pay the issuing bank for issuing the instrument and, in many cases, a confirming bank for adding confirmation.
+Monetization adds another layer of pricing for early cash and for the additional credit, settlement, and documentation exposure.
+If you need a refresher on the difference between a documentary LC and a standby, see Standby vs Letter of Credit and DLC issuance and arrangement.

 Main Cost Components in Letter of Credit Discounting